cardmagic/tesh/README.md

 A lot of the OO syntax and methods are borrowed from Ruby, but unlike using IRB, almost all primitive bash calls work out of the box as well.

-You can override binaries with functions, but still call back to the native binaries with the super call.
+You can override binaries and native keywords with your own custom functions, but still call back to the native binaries with the super call.

 ```console
 $ ls